Natali124/4D-Reconstruction-and-Segmentation-of-Dynamic-Objects/README.md

 ## Usage

-1. Navigate to the `Code/` directory and open the Python notebook.
+1. Navigate to the `Code/` directory and open the Jupyter notebook.
 2. Run the notebook to generate the results.
 3. The output will be saved in the `Video_0/` folder for visualization.